 #5 Disadvantage of studying abroad: One year lost?

 For students, the credits earned abroad might not count towards your degree.
-This means your study time might increase, costs will go up and you might be longer dependent on your parents.
-These are major disadvantages of studying abroad.
+This means your study time might increase, costs will go up and you might be longer depending on your parents.
+These are some of the major disadvantages of studying abroad.
 Before you leave and join the next study abroad program, you have to considerate this: are you ok that your degree might take longer than you anticipated?

 What to do: Make sure that your study abroad credits count towards your degree program or try to make up by taking summer classes etc.

 # 6 Disadvantage of studying abroad: Reverse Culture Shock

 When you are going to study abroad you only think about the time you are going to spend abroad.
 But you forgot that one day you will have to come back to your home country.
 It can be just as hard to live in another country as to come back to your own.
 This feeling is called reverse culture shock.

 You will change during your time abroad and return as a different person (hopefully).
 But so do the places and people back home.
 Time won’t stay still, just because you are not there and you’ll sometimes feel excluded in your old group of friends or feel unfamiliar in your own hometown.

 What to do: Accept that things change and use the things you learned from being abroad to see your home with a different perspective!

 #7 Disadvantage of studying abroad: Your Mom will nag you

 Don’t laugh!
 You know as well as me that moms can be really, well, intruding at times.
 So she will nag you: you will receive e-mails with hundreds of question and if you do not answer as fast as she wants, retaliation could be horrible.
 She will create her own Facebook account with the aim to know everything you don’t want to share with her.